Complete Dynamic Logic of Communicating Hybrid Programs: Dynamic Logic of Communicating Hybrid Programs

 \subsection{Static Semantics}

 The previous section gave the dynamic semantics of \dLCHP, which precisely captures the valuation of terms, truth of formulas, and transition behavior of CHPs.
 This section introduces \dLCHP's static semantics, which determines free names, \iest the variables and channels expressions and programs depend on, and bound names, \iest the variables and channels written by programs.
-The coincidence properties given in this section are based on the static semantics and are an essential tool for our soundness arguments. \rref{def:static_semantics} gives a precise definition of the static semantics based on the dynamic semantics \cite{Brieger2023}.
-This precise notion is not computable but for implementation sound overapproximations can be computed along the syntactical structure of the expressions \citeDLCHP[].
-The static semantics of terms and formulas can be treated uniformly if formulas are considered truth-valued, \iest $\sem{\phi}{\lstate{v}} = \mathbf{tt}$ if $\lstate{v} \vDash \phi$ and $\sem{\phi}{\lstate{v}} = \mathbf{ff}$ if $\lstate{v} \nvDash \phi$.
+The coincidence properties given in this section refer to the static semantics and are an essential tool for our soundness arguments. \rref{def:static_semantics} defines the static semantics based on the dynamic semantics \cite{Brieger2023}.
+For soundness arguments, this approach is preferred over syntactic computation because it precisely identifies the aspects of the static semantics that influence soundness.
+For implementation in a theorem prover, sound overapproximations can be computed along the syntactical structure of the expressions \cite{Brieger2023}.
+The static semantics of \dLCHP refines the static semantics of \dL \cite{DBLP:journals/jar/Platzer08} by taking communication into account. \rref{def:static_semantics} considers formulas to be truth-valued to treat terms and formulas uniformly, \iest $\sem{\phi}{\lstate{v}} = \mathbf{tt}$ if $\lstate{v} \vDash \phi$ and $\sem{\phi}{\lstate{v}} = \mathbf{ff}$ if $\lstate{v} \nvDash \phi$.